MrSumada/reading-the-regex/README.md

 After a regex literal expression is terminated with its second `/`, more functionality or limits can be added with a **flag**.
 Here are some common examples:

-    g --- the global search, teh expression will test against all matches. i --- the characters' case should be ignored in matches. m --- the multi-line search, multi-line input strings should be treated as such.
+    g --- global search, teh expression will test against all matches. i --- case insensitive, the characters' case should be ignored in matches. m --- multi-line search, multi-line input strings should be treated as such. ^ and $ anchors will match the beginning and end of the line. s --- single-line search or Dotall, . will be treated as any character including \n. u --- enables unicode escapes.
+    y --- sticky, an expression will only match from its lastIndex position.

 ### Grouping and Capturing